← The best-of-three explorer · All stories

 252025 Australian OpenTitle held — survives best-of-three.Kept

-252025 French OpenWins the final vs Carlos Alcaraz (4-6 6-7(4) 6-4 7-6(3) 7-6(2)) — a title actually lost in five sets.Won
+252025 French OpenWins the final vs Carlos Alcaraz (4-6 6-7(4) 6-4 7-6(3) 7-6(2)) and survives the whole draw — a title actually lost in five sets.Won

 252025 WimbledonKnocked out in the Round of 16 by Grigor Dimitrov (3-6 5-7 2-2 RET) — the title vanishes.Lost